halflumi/rust-advertisement/Ownership in Rust.md

   |                    ----- immutable borrow later used here
 ```

-The undelaying cause is `push` method of `vec` takes a mutable reference of it:
+The undelaying cause is the method `push` of `vec` takes a mutable reference of it:

 ```rust
 pub fn push(&mut self, value: T) {...}
 ```

-Reason behind this error is that the memory of vector might get re-allocated after push operation which renders the immutable reference `first` invalid.
+The reason behind this error is that the memory of vector might get re-allocated after push operation which renders the immutable reference `first` invalid.

 ## Memory Safety in Rust